 9.4 Although it is not required to register bicycles, they may be registered for identification and security reasons at no charge.

-Parking meters have been added to the visitor parking lot at the NE 2 Avenue entrance to provide short term parking for visitors to the Registrar, Admissions, Financial Aid, etc. Meters have also been added to the visitor parking lot at the Landon Student Union, to provide short-term parking for those who have business to conduct inside that building.
-The fee is 75 cents for a one hour time limit.
-Meter violations will result in citations being issued; these will have a $40 fee.
+A Pay Station has been added to the visitor parking lot at the Landon Student Union, to provide short-term parking for those who have business to conduct inside that building.
+The fee is $2.00 for a one hour time limit.
+Meter violations will result in citations being issued.

 10.0 Map of Parking Lots